aasm/aasm/README.md

   end
 ```

-You can invoke a Class instead a method since this Class responds to `call`
+You can invoke a Class instead of a method if the Class responds to `call`

 ```ruby
     event :sleep do